The #1 Cyber Security Solution Used By Silicon Valley

 But with round-the-clock access to our homes and businesses, accessories like Amazon Echo, Google Home, and Nest may compromise an already thin network firewall, potentially creating opportunities for cyber-criminals to take advantage of our false sense of privacy.

-Despite the threat that new devices may pose to our personal security, one of the greatest threats to our online personal security—and also the most common—is too often overlooked.
+Despite the threat that these new devices may pose to our domestic security, one of the greatest threats to our cybersecurity—and also the most common—is too often overlooked.

 The Internet of Things